 Course Elements

-COBS courses contain many elements in addition to the main expedition activity.
+COBS courses contain many elements in addition to the main expedition activities.
 Weather and time permitting, most courses include the following elements:

 Solo